St. Mary’s School recognises its responsibility for all aspects of safeguarding and takes care to protect and support all of our children.

 - assess how well your school is doing

-This information includes your contact details, national curriculum assessment results, attendance information A and personal characteristics such as ethnic group, any special educational needs and any relevant medical information.
+This information includes your contact details, national curriculum assessment results, attendance information and personal characteristics such as ethnic group, any special educational needs and any relevant medical information.

 We will not give information about you to anyone outside the school without your consent unless the law and our rules permit it.